Metaloziz/native_js/README.md

 It is a group of properties and members under a single class or Object.
 Programs can be really long and there can easily be a ton of moving parts in it.
 After some time it gets really tough to maintain all these objects without them running into complexity.
 This is where a primary principle like encapsulation comes into play.
 You can use this principle to encapsulate a set of objects into different classes.
 With this principle, you can prevent the repetition of code and also shorten the length of your code.
 You can look at encapsulation like a medicinal pill.
 All the medicine(Objects) are stored inside a pill (class) and you can consume it whenever needed.

 WHAT IS INHERITANCE?

 It is the ability to acquire the properties of existing classes and create new ones.
 Inheritance allows you to reuse code without having to rewrite it in a program.
 One of the best features of Inheritance is the ability to shorten the code in a program.
 You can use this principle to inherit codes from another class and reuse it in a new class.

 WHAT IS POLYMORPHISM?

 Polymorphism refers to one name with many forms.
 It is the ability of one function to perform in different ways.
 In other words, it refers to an object’s ability to take on more than one single form.

-prototype and Object.getPrototypeOf

-JavaScript is a bit confusing for developers coming from Java or C++, as it's all dynamic, all runtime, and it has no classes at all.
-It's all just instances (objects).
-Even the "classes" we simulate are just a function object.